 - Introduce “triggers” in a positive, unusual way.
 Say your dog starts getting anxious when you grab your keys or put on your shoes.
 What actions do they associate with these objects?
 Try identifying the objects that trigger your dog’s anxious behavior, if there are any.
 Once you do that, try incorporating these objects into situations where you then spend time with your dog.
 As your dog comes to make positive associations with the objects, doggo’s anxiety around them should cease.

 - Give dogs something to look forward to during the day.
 As we discovered, the root of anxiety is really dogs being separated from their owner.
-Providing a puzzle treat, a walker, or sports activities all give dogs meaningful activities to look forward to while you’re away.
+Providing a puzzle treat, a walker, or Group Classes all give dogs meaningful activities to look forward to while you’re away.

 One step at a time

 Separation anxiety does not have to rule your dog’s life.
 By taking the right steps, you can absolutely help your dog unwind their separation anxiety.
 If you have questions, we are always here to help owners find solutions for their dogs.
 Additionally, our training programs are available to dog owners in the Los Angeles area.
 From behavioral to obedience training, we help you create programs that speak to your dog’s needs.
 We believe all dogs and their situations are unique, and our training speaks to that fact.
 We wish you the best of luck on your training journey, and if you have any questions regarding separation anxiety in dogs, drop a comment below or email us at firstname.lastname@example.org!